mattpap/masters-thesis/sphinx/src/algorithms.rst

 Finite fields
 -------------

-|sympy| supports polynomial factorization over finite fields only in the univariate case, mostly because
+|sympy| supports factoring of polynomials over finite fields only in the univariate case (mostly because
-originally factorization over finite fields was needed only as a sub--algorithm of polynomial factoring algorithms over integers.
-In future we may extend support to multivariate case as well, implementing (for example) algorithm of [Gathen1983polytime]_.
+originally factoring over finite fields was needed only as a sub--algorithm of polynomial factorization routines over integers.
+In future, we may extend support to multivariate case as well, implementing (for example) algorithm of [Gathen1983polytime]_.
 Over finite fields we have a wide variety of algorithms implemented.
-There is Berlekamp's algorithm implemented, which uses linear algebra and is suitable for small finite fields.
+There is Berlekamp's algorithm, which uses linear algebra techniques and is suitable for factoring over small finite fields.
 We have also Cantor--Zassenhaus' algorithm, which uses polynomial algebra and is the default factorization algorithm over this domain, because it performs best for average inputs.
 There is also algorithm due to Shoup, Gathen and Kaltofen, which is a sub--quadratic time algorithm, very efficient for large inputs [Gathen1992frobenious]_, [Shoup1993reality]_, [Kaltofen1995subquadratic]_, [Shoup1995factor]_ (especially for large finite fields, where the binary logarithm of the size of a finite field is comparable to the degree of an input polynomial).
+User can switch between different algorithms at runtime by setting appropriate options in module's configuration.

 Integers and rationals
 ----------------------

-Factorization algorithms of univariate and multivariate polynomials over integers and rationals are currently the most important tools among all factorization algorithms that were implemented in |sympy|.
+Factoring algorithms of univariate and multivariate polynomials over integers and rationals are currently the most important tools among all factorization routines that were implemented in |sympy|.

 Factorization of polynomials over rationals is done by clearing denominators of coefficients of an input polynomial and performing factorization over integers.
-As opposed other algorithms, here the results are not populated back with the common denominator, but integer coefficients are left in the input, and a rational common coefficient of all factors is left in front of others.
+As opposed other algorithms, here the results are not populated back with the common denominator, but integer coefficients are left in the output, and a rational common multiplicative coefficient of all factors is left in front of others.

 In the univariate case |sympy| implements the algorithm of Zassenhaus, which is an exponential time algorithm, which works by transforming factorization problem over integers to factorization problem over a small finite field (optimally half--word coefficients, if possible).
-The resulting factors are later *lifted* using Hensel's algorithm and combined using combinatorial search algorithm to form *true* univariate factors over integers (searching phase).
+The resulting factors are later *lifted* using Hensel's lemma and combined using combinatorial search algorithm to form *true* univariate factors over integers (also known as searching phase).
 The last part of this algorithm makes it exponential time.
-However, as we previously said, the algorithm behaves as it had polynomial time complexity, and its true nature is visible only for specially constructed classes of polynomials (especially those which have very many factors over most finite fields).
-The unfortunate thing is that polynomials resulting from multivariate or algebraic factoring algorithms have often those properties.
-Many heuristics exist to improve the searching phase of Zassenhaus' algorithm and reduce overall execution time of the algorithm [Abbott2000searching]_.
+However, as we previously said, the algorithm behaves as it had polynomial time complexity, and its true nature is visible only for specially constructed classes of polynomials (especially those which have very many factors over most or all finite fields).
+The unfortunate thing is that polynomials resulting from multivariate or algebraic factoring algorithms have often exactly those properties.
+Many heuristics exist to improve the searching phase of Zassenhaus' algorithm and reduce overall execution time of this method [Abbott2000searching]_.

-In 1982, a polynomial time algorithm for univariate factoring over integers of Lenstra, Lenstra and Lovash was invented [Lenstra1982factor]_.
+In 1982, a polynomial time algorithm for univariate factoring over integers of Lenstra, Lenstra and Lovász was invented [Lenstra1982factor]_.
 This was the first polynomial time algorithm for the task.
 However, it happens that exponential time algorithms are anyway superior for most inputs and the new algorithm is only beneficial for very large and very badly conditioned inputs.
 Thus we did not consider implementing this algorithm in SymPy.
-There is, however, an algorithm of van Hoeij [vanHoeij2002knapsack]_, which uses a sub--algorithm of LLL factoring algorithm (latice basis reduction) to optimize the searching phase of Zassenhaus algorithm. van Hoeij's algorithm is actually a family of algorithms and proper parametrisation is significant to make the algorithm very efficient.
-Such parametrisation and some additional optimisations can be found in [Belabas2004relative]_.
-The algorithm has still exponential time but is superior to any other known algorithm for the taks of univariate polynomials factorization over integers.
+There is, however, an algorithm of van Hoeij [vanHoeij2002knapsack]_, which uses a sub--algorithm of LLL, exactly speaking it uses latice basis reduction, to optimize the searching phase of Zassenhaus algorithm. van Hoeij's algorithm is actually a family of algorithms and proper parametrisation is significant to make the algorithm very efficient.
+A parametrisation and some additional optimisations, which greatly improve van Hoeij's algorithm, can be found in [Belabas2004relative]_.
+The algorithm has still exponential time complexity, but is superior to any other known algorithm for the taks of univariate polynomials factorization over integers.
 We plan to implement this algorithm in near future in |sympy|.

 In the multivariate case we implement EEZ algorithm of Wang [Wang1978improved]_, which is an improved version of Musser's algorithm for multivariate polynomial factorization over integers [Musser1975factor]_, [Wang1975integers]_.
 The algorithm works by finding a set of valid substitution integers for all but one variables.
-This way a univariate polynomial is constructed which is factored and the resulting factors are used to compute true multivariate factors of the input polynomial.
+This way a univariate polynomial is constructed which is factored and the resulting factors are used to compute *true* multivariate factors of the input polynomial.
 Multivariate factors are constructed using very efficient parallel (variable--by--variable) Hensel lifting algorithm.
 The algorithm tries to predict some of the coefficients during each lifting step, reducing significantly this way execution times.
 There are other algorithms that could be implemented in |sympy|, for example algorithm of Gao [Gao2003partial]_, which factors polynomials via partial differential equations.
-However, at this point we do not see a need for implementing another algorithm, because there is still a lot room for improvements in our implementation of Wang's algorithm.
+However, at this point we do not see a need for implementing another algorithms, because there is still a lot room for improvements in our implementation of Wang's algorithm.

 Algebraic number fields